 - Litigation Avoidance

-Now is a great time to launch an IP protection internal awareness campaign.
-Provide employee training, communicate best practices, and share your policies.
+Now is a great time to launch an internal awareness campaign.
+For example, provide employee training, communicate best practices, and share your policies.

 Here’s a Catch Phrase I like to use: “Pause to Protect IP”.